Article 24 GDPR

 Article 24(1) goes beyond the mere compliance with the GDPR.
 The controller must also be able to demonstrate that the processing is performed in accordance with the GDPR.

-Example: It is not sufficient that a controller manages to answer to access requests in accordance with Article 12 GDPR and Article 15 GDPR.
+For example: It is not sufficient that a controller manages to answer to access requests in accordance with Article 12 GDPR and Article 15 GDPR.
 The controller must also be able to demonstrate that it implemented appropriate technical and organisational measures that ensure such compliance with the data subject's right to access.

 The technical and organisational measures implemented by the controller are subject to change and must be reviewed and updated regularly in order to ensure the appropriateness of those measures.